Brother (Alice in Chains song): Live performances

 Alice in Chains performed "Brother" for the first time during a concert at the Hollywood Palladium in Los Angeles on July 25, 1992.

-The band performed an acoustic version of "Brother" for its appearance on MTV Unplugged in 1996, with Layne Staley singing backing vocals, and the song was included on the Unplugged live album and home video release.
+The band performed an acoustic version of "Brother" for its appearance on MTV Unplugged in 1996, with Layne Staley singing co-lead vocals, and the song was included on the Unplugged live album and home video release.
 This was the last time the band performed the song with Staley.

 During his solo concert at the Key Arena in Seattle on May 18, 2002, Jerry Cantrell said to the audience: "I'd like to do something for a good friend of ours who's no longer with us", and played Alice in Chains' song "Down in a Hole".
 Cantrell later introduced Ann and Nancy Wilson from the band Heart, who joined him on guitar and vocals to perform "Brother", another song that Cantrell dedicated to Staley at the concert saying; "one more for Mr. Layne".
 Staley had died a month before the concert, on April 5, 2002.